AaltoVision/DGC-Net/README.md

 More qualitative results are presented on the [project page](https://aaltovision.github.io/dgc-net-site/)

+## License
+Our code is released under the Creative Commons BY-NC-SA 3.0, available only for non-commercial use.

 ## How to cite
 If you use this software in your own research, please cite our publication: